- Do you know how to demonstrate the impact of your research outputs for grant or promotion applications?

 Library assistance with grant applications

-The University Library can assist academic staff to determine the impact of their publications and other research outputs for grant and promotion applications.
+The University Library may be able to assist academic staff to determine the impact of their publications and other research outputs for selected grant and prize applications.

 Contact email@example.com for assistance (please note: University of Melbourne email required).